-A major purpose of a DBMS is to provide a user with an abstract view of data
+A major purpose of a DBMS is to provide a user with an abstract view of data type customer = record customer_id : string; customer_name : string; customer_street : string; customer_city : integer;

 - Physical level: describes how a record (e.g., customer) is stored. - Logical level: describes data stored in database, and the relationships among the data.